ChrisPasda/crispyclean/TicketSeite/README.md

-Ticket-Side for recieving new bookings from the DKB Management School
+Ticket-Site for recieving new bookings from the DKB Management School

 start with : python app.py